NiclasGH/linux-setup/manual-setups/fedora-gnome/README.md

 * [Caffeine](https://extensions.gnome.org/extension/517/caffeine/): Not going to sleep when playing games

 ## Terminal
-Set the default terminal font to jetbrains mono
+1. Set the default terminal font to jetbrains mono
+2. Set a shortcut in gnome setting with command `ptyxis --new-window` which opens a new terminal window